 The bathyscaphe was retired in 1964.
 Some of its parts were recycled into the new Trieste II the Navy built as its successor.
 The Naval Electronics Laboratory in San Diego heavily modified the original Trieste design plans for the creation of Trieste II and constructed it at Mare Island Naval Shipyard.
 The Terni pressure sphere original to the first vessel was installed as the new Trieste II’s sphere.
 Auxiliary repair drydock USS White Sands (ARD 20) was appointed the vessel’s support ship.

 In the fall of 1968, Trieste II was certified for an operating depth of 12,000 feet; a year later, it investigated the Scorpion wreckage, completing nine dives over 10,000 feet deep to survey and photograph the remaining debris.
 Its Integral Operating Unit, consisting of Trieste II, White Sands, and support ship tug USS Apache (ATF 67) received a Navy Unit Commendation for this effort.
 Up until this point, Trieste II had been classified as equipment in the Navy inventory, but in September 1969, it was officially placed in service and given the hull number X-1.
-Two years later, following an overhaul, it was redesignated DSV-1 and certified to 16,500 feet the next year.
-For being the first submersible to retrieve objects from such a great depth, Trieste II received a Meritorious Unit Commendation.
+Two years later, following an overhaul, it was redesignated DSV 1 and certified to 16,500 feet the next year.
+For being the first submersible to retrieve objects from a depth of 16,400 feet during a secret mission declassified in 2011, Trieste II received a Meritorious Unit Commendation in 1972.